Regulation on doctoral study at the University of Iceland School of Education, no. 440/2018.

 Article 7.
 Supervision and appointment of the doctoral committee.

-Upon commencing study, each doctoral student shall be assigned a tutor, with whom to discuss the organisation of study, selection of courses and other aspects of the programme.
-The tutor is generally also the student's main supervisor and chairs the doctoral committee.
-The tutor shall be a permanent member of academic staff at the School, but supervisors and other specialists on the doctoral committee may be external to the School.
+Upon commencing study, each doctoral student shall be assigned an administrative supervisor, with whom to discuss the organisation of study, selection of courses and other aspects of the programme.
+The administrative supervisor is generally also the student's main academic supervisor and chairs the doctoral committee.
+The administrative supervisor shall be a permanent member of academic staff at the School, but academic supervisors and other specialists on the doctoral committee may be external to the School.
 A recommendation concerning the appointment of supervisors shall be made to the doctoral studies committee and the appointment of supervisors shall be subject to the approval of the board of the School of Education.
 Each student shall generally have two supervisors, who shall agree amongst themselves on employment ratio and division of responsibilities.

 The doctoral committee shall comprise the supervisors and one to three specialists in the academic field of the thesis.
 At least one committee member shall hold a position outside the School of Education.
 Should a doctoral student change the research topic, the doctoral studies committee shall review the composition of the doctoral committee.